Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 • Effective governance via multi-agency board

-• Agreed set of joint KPIs, RAG-rated and reported regularly to monitor progress
+• Agreed set of joint KPIs, Red Amber Green (RAG)-rated and reported regularly to monitor progress

 Co-Production